codegallivant/script-caster/README.md

 # GitHub Credentials
 USERNAME = "<username_of_repo_holder>"
 OPS_REPO_NAME = "<repo_name>"
-ACCESS_TOKEN = "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" #For accessing private repos.
+ACCESS_TOKEN = "<access_token" # Access token is required for accessing private repos.
 Go to Developer Settings in Settings of your GitHub account to create a GitHub Personal Access Token.
 If you are using a public git repo, you can set ACCESS_TOKEN to None

 ```
 0. Download the repository.